DanielGonzalezRamirez/python-for-easier-jobs/02_plot_csv_columns/README.md

 # Plot columns of a CSV file
-This script is can be used to plot columns of a CSV file, just that...
+This script is can be used to create simple 2D plots of columns rom a CSV file.